Applied Manufacturing Management

 |OHS8170||Lift Truck Operation and Safety Awareness

-Description: This course is designed to give students the knowledge and understanding in the safe operation of a Lift Truck pertinent to an industrial environment.
-Students will be introduced to operating, lifting and moving loads in a controlled and safe manner.
+Description: This course is designed to give students the knowledge and understanding in the management of a Lift Truck safety program from a managers perspective, pertinent to an industrial environment.
+Students will be introduced to the safe methods of operating, lifting and moving loads in a controlled and safe manner.
 This course will also provide students with the basic knowledge required to work safely in areas exposed to driving hazards, as well as operating around others.
-A review of legislative requirements, OHSA and CSA standards will also be discussed from the view point of a lift truck operator and shop supervisor.
+A review of legislative requirements, OHSA and CSA standards will also be discussed from the viewpoint of a lift truck operator and shop supervisor.

 |OHS8180||Fall Arrest and Safety Awareness

 Description: This course is designed to give students knowledge in various safety-related topics pertinent to an industrial environment.
-Students will be introduced to hoisting and rigging as a means of lifting and moving loads in a controlled and safe manner.
-This course will also provide students with the basic knowledge required to work safely in areas exposed to fall hazards and requiring ladder safety.
-Legislative requirements, due diligence considerations, WHMIS, and occupational health and safety requirements will be discussed from the view point of the employee and the supervisor.
+This course will provide students with the basic knowledge required to work safely in areas exposed to fall hazards and requiring ladder safety.
+Legislative requirements, due diligence considerations and managing a working at heights programs will be discussed from the viewpoint of the employee and the supervisor or manager.

 - Chose strategies used to make management level decisions within a manufacturing environment including operations management, supply chain management and lean manufacturing.